Here is an example of an easy stock price search.

 - EDGAR: This is not a library resource, but it is freely available online through the U.S. Securities and Exchange Commission (SEC), and we can help you if you have trouble using it!
 It contains many documents that public companies are required to submit to the SEC, including company reports.

-Step 2: Look up the historic price in a newspaper or other source from that historic date.
+Step 2: Look up the historical price in a newspaper or other source from that historical date.

 - New York Times Historical (1851-2009): Contains scans of articles from the New York Times, including stock prices.
 Choose “Advanced Search,” enter the date that you are looking for in the “Publication Date” section, and choose “Stock quote” from the “Document Type” menu.
 Leave the other search boxes blank, and do your search.
 You will retrieve a list of articles containing stock prices - to find the major stock exchanges, choose the articles with the most page numbers, then look in them for the company whose stock price you need.

 - The Historical Oregonian (1861-1987): This database will be most useful for stock prices of companies from the Pacific Northwest.
-Enter the date you are looking for in the “Custom Date Range” box, and then do a search for a word like NYSE or NASDAQ which would appear on the page with stock prices.
+Enter the date you are looking for in the “Date(s)” box, and then do a search in the "All Text" box for a word like NYSE or NASDAQ which would appear on the page with stock prices.

 In addition to these electronic databases for the New York Times and the Oregonian, the library also has a number of useful resources available in print and on microfilm at Central Library: